 I’m humping the rest of the water back across the playa.
 It’s bright and hot.
 Sarah’s ahead of me, dragging the Therm-a-Rest® on the ground.
 We’re done.
 We’re definitely done.

-Jon Mitchell is publisher at Burning Man.
+Jon Mitchell was publisher at Burning Man Project from 2014–2019.
 His playa name is Argus.
 He’s been a Burner since 2008.
 He’s loved writing stories much longer than that, but it was Burning Man that taught him how to do it properly.
 He lives in Los Angeles, California.

 Here are some of his other Burning Man stories that you might enjoy: